All Episodes

 And he was handcuffed.

-All right, this is uh Michael Bodden speaking here.
+This is Michael Bodden speaking here.

 Let's listen in.

-Parts at the scene.
+...parts at the scene.

-Detectives going out and interviewing people, all kinds of uh forensic science uh uh work picking up trace evidence.
+Much time in most homicide cases relates to reconstructing the scene, detectives going out and interviewing people, all kinds of forensic science, picking up trace evidence.

 In this instance, the video tells you what the scene is.